morkeltry/quick-db-connection/README.md

 We can develop and run this Node app locally, and connect it to a SQL database which is either local or remote (depending on how you set yours up).
 Once it's working, you can deploy your whole app to your DigitalOcean or GCP servers.

+### Before you start

+Clone this repo, enter the directory and run `npm i` to install all packages at once.

 ### Running locally
-This app uses a local server to receive the form data, and the conneciton is over HTTPS (secure HTTP) to avoid CORS (Cross Origin Request Sharing) errors.
+This app uses a local server to receive the form data, and the connection is over HTTPS (secure HTTP) to avoid CORS (Cross Origin Request Sharing) errors.
+We can run the server with `npm run start` (You can see in `package.json` which file the `start` script actually runs)

 But that means that we need an HTTPS certificate.
 This is included in the repo, but is 'self-signed' (I generated it by running `openssl req -nodes -new -x509 -keyout server.key -out server.cert`), so you will need to authorise your browser to accept it if the console shows a *Network Error* after you submit.

 ##### TLDR;

 Navigate to `https://localhost:3000/`
 When you get the yellow bordered warning page, click Advanced.
 You will see that the exact error is `MOZILLA_PKIX_ERROR_SELF_SIGNED_CERT`
 Accept the certificate and continue.
 Now browse to `file:///` and navigate to `index.html` in the directory that you cloned the repo.

+You can make a test query to the database with `npm run db-test`.